JavaScript-Open-Curriculum-Foundation/JS-OSC/README.md

 # OSS BOOK(S)
 Open Source Book(s) is a long term project with the following objectives:
-1. Create & Maintains open source curriculum designed to teach anyone 16+ how to use JavaScript as the primary langauge to build a web site (JSX & JSS), server, mobile app or hardware device (J5).
+1. Create & Maintain open source curriculum designed to teach anyone 16+ how to use JavaScript as the primary langauge to build a web site (JSX & JSS), server, mobile app or hardware device (J5).
-2. Promote content and invite contributors.
+2. Promote content via social media, events and invite contributors and 🤞 supporters.
-3. Sell Content to Educational Institutions --> Profit --> 4G Computer Donations to underprivilaged.
+3. Sell Content to (For-Profit) Educational Institutions --> Profit --> Donate 4G Computers to underprivilaged kids.

 # Note
 I've never written a book before so any and all feedback or contributions are highly appreciated.
 I'll even welcome trolls at this point (regret it later)...
+If you like one and want to contribute there are a bunch of ways you can help.
+Some Examples:
+* Writing an article on it,
+* making a fancy slideshow,
+* or an assessment quiz (for technical interviews)

-## Book 1
+## Content Creation
+I have 4 main subjects I want to cover in the following order.
+1. JavaScript Runtime (Node.js) -->Terminal Commands, NVM & Git -->JavaScript Fundemental-->Node Website-->Functional/OOP Programming
+   - The idea here is to make learning CS without the low level garbage that drives people away, while still teaching programming concepts and concludes with a simple website built entirely with javascript and no frameworks...
+2. JavaScript Hardware (JohnnyFive) --> J5 --> ...
+(NEED THE MOST HELP HERE)
+   - The idea
+2. JavaScript Web Site --> Concepts & Hosting Stuff --> -->HTML --> CSS --> SCSS--> JSX --> JSS --> React,
+   - The idea here is to teach enough HTML, CSS to appreate it but not enough to specialize in it so much that cant do Server-side stuff.
+4. JavaScript Mobile Apps --> TypeScript --> Deno --> React Ionic --> React-Native
+   - The idea

+Check out the [project boards](https://github.com/HansUXdev/OSS-Books/projects) to get a better idea of the scope of topics I want to cover.
+The [Medium Distribution](https://github.com/HansUXdev/OSS-Books/projects/5) is an outline to help me keep track of articles, I will personally publish.
+The other boards are used for

+## Introduction with JavaScript
 * [Overview](https://medium.com/@HansOnConsult/learn-how-to-code-in-2020-52bed38a2987?source=friends_link&sk=c486058e202a22900f6106a80c30c7b2)
 * [Chapter 1: A breif History of JavaScript JS](https://medium.com/javascript-in-plain-english/a-brief-history-of-javascript-9289a4d344d2?source=friends_link&sk=e99b98fd76bf99dcc6fd1a85e60b4721)
 * [Chapter 2: Learn Terminal by Installing NVM](https://medium.com/swlh/terminal-basics-and-installing-nvm-node-js-631cf9476ac4)